rishdang/DFIR_Kit/README.md

 # DFIR_Kit
 Essential DFIR Tools for Rapid Response

+All the files are encrypted intentionally.
+Password for each archive is "dfir" without quotes.